ibrahimciko/supervised_learning_eur_2020/README.md

 Code 3:
 A_4_svm_mm.R contains the Support Vector Machine implementation from scratch.
 Optimization is based on Majorization algorithm It can handle non-linear Kernels such as Radial Basis Functions, Non-homogenous Polynomials.
-Finally it does cross validation and grid search to find optimal parameters.
+It does cross validation and grid search to find optimal parameters.
 Finally, it also contains the confusion matrix for method diagnostic purposes.